OpenDashboardUI/OpenDashboardBackend/doc/windows_guide.md

 For comfortable dependency management you can use **vcpkg**.
 You can find an installation instruction [here](https://docs.microsoft.com/en-us/cpp/build/vcpkg?view=vs-2019).

-After the installation you can build all dependencies that are needed by OpenDashboard by executing the **scripts/build_vcpkg_dependencies.bat** script.
+After the installation you can build all dependencies that are needed by OpenDashboard by executing the following script:

+	scripts/build_vcpkg_dependencies.bat

 Note: Make sure the vcpkg directory (e.g. **C:\vcpkg**) is added to your **PATH** variable.